LukasHavemann/trusted-anchor-server/README.md

 # Trusted anchor server

-Trusted anchor is a [RFC-3161](https://www.ietf.org/rfc/rfc3161.txt) compatible notariation-service for audit logs.
+Trusted anchor is a [RFC-3161](https://www.ietf.org/rfc/rfc3161.txt) compatible notarisation service for audit logs.
-Trusted anchor provides a REST interface for the creation of RFC-3161 timestamp to prove existence of events.
-All event hashes are recorded in rounds and stored in a history tree.
+Trusted anchor provides a REST interface for the creation of RFC-3161 timestamp to prove existence of events to third parties.
+Event hashes are recorded in rounds and stored in a history tree.
 The history tree itself or the root hash can be published in a public medium like a blockchain to prevent tampering of event data or timestamps.

 This is a prototyp implementation for my masterthesis